Spicy pumpkin soup with yogurt

 I happen to see something in a blogpost this morning that apparently October is pumpkin month.
 As it is, I will be in a country where I don’t think they are very familiar with pumpkin so you’re just gonna have to let me go wild now.
 Although I do have to warn you that there are quite a few delicious pumpkin recipes scheduled in for October so I’m sure you’ll not have a shortage in pumpkin recipes anyway.. 😉

-Because autumn and pumpkin..
-That is almost one and the same word right? and I am sure I have mentioned it before but despite the fact that you can literally buy butternut squash all year round I still think it is more of an autumn thing really.
+Autumn and pumpkin..
+That is almost one and the same word right?
+And I am sure I have mentioned it before but despite the fact that you can literally buy butternut squash all year round I still think it is more of an autumn dish.

 Spicy pumpkin soup with yogurt